ip69719/ci-portfolio-three/README.md

 * CI Python Linter was used to validate the code.
     * CI Python Linter - [Results](https://github.com/ip69719/ci-portfolio-three/blob/main/docs/ci_python_linter_results.png): All clear, no errors found.
     * Line too long warnings were ignored because I wanted to center the logo and welcome text on mock terminal on Heroku.
+In addition, splitting some lines of code resulted in syntax errors.
+I commented these lines with # noqa:E501 to indicate that the linter should not check these lines.

 ### Manual Testing